Why We’re in Court to Protect the Great Salt Lake

 If the lake continues to shrink, its two main food chains (brine shrimp and flies) will collapse, threatening one of North America’s largest migratory bird colonies.
 Then there’s the impending public health crisis, the question of what will happen when millions of people breathe in toxic dust from the newly exposed lakebed.
 As water levels recede, mercury and arsenic in the lakebed — once safely underwater but now above ground — are sent into the air each time strong winds blow.
 One Republican lawmaker said the state is sitting on “an environmental nuclear bomb” if state officials don’t take action.

-That’s why Earthjustice filed suit last fall on behalf of conservation and community health groups who argue that the state has violated its obligation to save the lake under the public trust doctrine.
+That’s why Earthjustice filed suit in 2023 on behalf of conservation and community health groups who argue that the state has violated its obligation to save the lake under the public trust doctrine.
+On Sept.
+17, 2024, we argued our case in court.

 Satellite view of the Great Salt Lake in Utah in June 1985 compared to July 2022, showing significant loss in the size of the lake.